On the algebra of equal-input matrices in time-inhomogeneous Markov flows

 Alternatively, one can see it from the convergent series expansion of the matrix exponential in \eqref{eq:closed-form}.
 Indeed, when all $Q(t)$ lie in $\cE^{}_{0}$, we have $\int_{0}^{t} Q(\tau) \dd \tau \in \cE^{}_{0}$ for every $t\geqslant 0$, and if all $Q(\tau)$ are rate matrices, then so is the integral.
 Since the algebra $\cE^{}_0$ is closed under multiplication and under taking limits, the equal-input structure is preserved and then inherited by $M(t)$.

-In general, for any fixed $t\geqslant 0$, we can represent the solution by the PBS \cite{BSch}; see \cite{BS3} for a formulation that is tailored to our present setting and the Appendix for a brief summary.
-Each summand (except the first, which is $\one$) lies in $\cE^{}_{0}$.
+In the general case with non-commuting $Q(t)$, we can represent the solution of the Cauchy problem by the PBS \cite{BSch}; see \cite{BS3} for a formulation that is tailored to our present setting, and the Appendix for a brief summary.
+Each summand of the PBS (except the first, which is $\one$) lies in $\cE^{}_{0}$.
 As the series is compactly converging, it then admits the same line of conclusions.

 When $Q(t)$ is piecewise continuous, the locations of the potential jumps are isolated, and one can solve the Cauchy problem for each continuity stretch individually, then with the last value of $M(t)$ as the new initial condition, modifying \eqref{eq:closed-form} or the PBS in the obvious way.
 Harvesting the semigroup property of the (convex) set of equal-input Markov matrices from \cite{BS2}, we can put the pieces together and obtain the claimed properties for the entire flow. \end{proof}